BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/01/index.md

 - 4 x M3x30 Screws
 - 4 x Nuts (Regular)

-Notice that nuts are not tightened all the way.
+Notice that the nuts are not tightened all the way.
 We will tighten them in the next step when we attach the base motor assembly.

 <img src="beg (6).jpg" style="zoom:15%;" class="image center" />